FacerAin/pip-entry-test/README.md

 ## pip entry test
-entry point test for pip
+This repo is to test the entry point configuration of pip package.

+Using this mothod, you can create **more utilizable Python package for CLI.**

 You can see PYPI package on [here](https://pypi.org/project/entrytest/) for testing.